operator-framework/operator-marketplace/README.md

 ## Populating your own App Registry OperatorSource

-Follow the steps [here](./docs/how-to-upload-artifact.md) to upload an operator artifact to `quay.io`.
+Follow the steps [here](./docs/how-to-upload-bundle.md) to upload an operator bundle to `quay.io`.

-Once your operator artifact is pushed to `quay.io` you can use an `OperatorSource` to add your operator offering to Marketplace.
+Once your operator bundle is pushed to `quay.io` you can use an `OperatorSource` to add your operator offering to Marketplace.
 An example `OperatorSource` is provided [here](deploy/examples/operatorsource.cr.yaml).

-An `OperatorSource` must specify the `registryNamespace` the operator artifact was pushed to, and set the `name` and `namespace` for creating the `OperatorSource` on your cluster.
+An `OperatorSource` must specify the `registryNamespace` the operator bundle was pushed to, and set the `name` and `namespace` for creating the `OperatorSource` on your cluster.

 Add your `OperatorSource` to your cluster: